-Instead of cutting a hole in the top of the pumpkin, with a marker pen dot the outline of your flower crown onto the pumpkin.
+Instead of cutting a hole in the top of the pumpkin, dot the outline of your flower crown onto the pumpkin with a marker.

 2. Poke holes and trim stems

-Next, use a metal skewer to poke holes (about 1in deep) into the dot and then trim your stems (at an angle) so they’re about 1in long.
+Next, use a metal skewer to poke holes (about 1in deep) into the dots and then trim your flower stems (at an angle) so they’re about three or four inches long.

 3. Choose your favorite flowers

 Slide your flower stems into the holes you've made.